 Manor Court will take bookings for a minimum of 1 week, and in blocks of 1 week thereafter.
 Residents can take a maximum of 9 weeks in a financial year.

 Respite Residents will be required to pay the same daily care fees as those paid by permanent Residents.
-These are the basic daily care rate (as at 20 September 2017 $49.42 per day or $345.94 per week) – Apart from telephone rental and call charges (if applicable).
+These are the basic daily care rate (as at 20 March 2021 $52.71 per day) – apart from telephone rental and call charges (if applicable).
 No other charges apply for Respite Care.
-The weekly fee applies for all Respite, regardless of whether the Resident doesn’t use the full 7 days.
+Residents are charged fortnightly in advance for their care.